 Honored for their service to the citizens of New York and New Jersey leading up to and in the weeks following Hurricane Sandy

 » Press release

-- The station must have provided extensive local coverage about the emergency and delivered reliable information that informed the community or region at large about the nature of the situation;
+- The station must have provided extensive local coverage and delivered reliable information about the emergency to inform the community or region at large.

 - The station should have collaborated with community organizations to assist citizens affected by the emergency.
-When possible, the station should have also used broadcast or other technologies in innovative ways, or otherwise acted to provide useful information or extraordinary assistance to those impacted by the situation; and
+When possible, the station should have also used broadcast or other technologies in innovative ways, or otherwise acted to provide useful information or extraordinary assistance to those affected.

-- Station staff must have demonstrated a strong personal commitment in helping the community address the situation.
-For example, working extensive hours, demonstrating calmness under pressure, making personal sacrifice and/or exhibiting personal valor.
+- Station staff must have demonstrated a strong personal commitment in helping the community, such as working extensive hours, demonstrating calmness under pressure, making personal sacrifice and/or exhibiting personal valor.

 - Stations must be eligible for CPB’s Community Service Grant program and must be nominated within one year of the emergency situation and the station’s action.
 They may be nominated by their local communities, individuals, station personnel, or by CPB.
 Nominations may be submitted at any time and should include a written narrative that describes the station's contributions, as well as station endorsements from community leaders (e.g., government representatives, emergency responders, citizen assistance organizations, etc.).